Cardinals vs. Dodgers MLB Betting Odds, Trends & Prediction

 Cardinals vs. Dodgers MLB Betting Trends

-St. Louis is 2-11 SU in their last 13 games when playing on the road against LA Dodgers
+St. Louis are 3-7 SU in their last 10 games against LA Dodgers

-St. Louis is 1-6 SU in their last 7 games played in March
+St. Louis are 1-7 SU in their last 8 games played in March

+LA Dodgers are 5-1 SU in their last 6 games against an opponent in the National League Central Division

 Cardinals vs. Dodgers MLB BETTING PREDICTION

 Take the under.
-The total has gone under in seven out of the Cardinals’ last 10 games, is 9-2 in their last 11 road games and is 14-6 in their last 20 games when playing at Dodger Stadium.
-On the other side, the under is 6-2 in the Dodgers’ last eight games overall, is 4-1 in their last five games against NL Central opponents and is 11-4 in their last 15 games when listed as a favorite.
+The under is 8-3 in the Cardinals’ last 11 games dating back to last year, is 10-2 in their last 12 road games and is 15-6 in their last 21 games at Dodger Stadium.
+On the other side, the under is 15-6 in the Dodgers’ last 21 games overall, is 5-2 in their last seven home games and is 5-1 in their last six games against Central Division foes.